-When it comes to the design of the LG LP1415WXRSM there’s definitely nothing revolutionary going on here.
+When it comes to the design of the LG LP1415WXRSM there’s nothing revolutionary going on here.
 If you’ve seen one portable air conditioner, you’ve just about seen them all, but that’s okay when you remember that the best air conditioners blend into the background of your home, rather than taking center stage.

 The setup of the LG LP1415WXRSM involved two parts: hardware, and software.
 To start, getting the hardware of the air conditioner installed was identical to any other portable A/C unit you’d find without Wi-Fi.
-This included finding a window to mount the vent in, ensuring that the seal was tight enough not to let in any warm air or allow any cold air to escape, as well as feeding out the water line which leeches the excess moisture generated by the unit itself.
+This included finding a window to mount the vent in, ensuring that the seal was tight enough not to let in any warm air or allow any cold air to escape, as well as feeding out the water line that leeches the excess moisture generated by the unit itself.

-After the LG was setup for analog usage (or through the included IR remote control), we then had to get it hooked up to our local Wi-Fi.
+After the LG was set up for analog usage (or through the included IR remote control), we then had to get it hooked up to our local Wi-Fi.
 This process was also relatively simple, and involved downloading an app from the iTunes App Store (also available on Google Play), registering a username with LG, and linking the A/C to their central server.
-Once we added the A/C to our router the app immediately recognized the unit, and we were able to control everything while linked to either the same the Wi-Fi network, or over our LTE cell service connection.
+Once we added the A/C to our router the app immediately recognized the unit, and we were able to control everything while linked to either the same Wi-Fi network, or over our LTE cell service connection.

-Of course, the main draw for adding WiFi to an air conditioner is the ability to control it remotely from wherever you are in the world.
+Of course, the main draw of adding WiFi to an air conditioner is the ability to control it remotely from wherever you are in the world.
 The idea here is that if it’s a particularly hot day and you’re still at the office, you can simply open the app and fire up your A/C unit so that by the time you get home, the house is already cooled down to a tolerable 72°.
 So how did LG’s Wi-Fi app work?

-First and foremost, it’s clear LG hasn’t been keeping up with the latest iOS updates, as the scaling of all the graphics on the app itself don’t look to have changed since iOS 7.
+First and foremost, it’s clear LG hasn’t been keeping up with the latest iOS updates, as the scaling of all the graphics on the app itself doesn’t look to have changed since iOS 7.
 Using a regular iPhone 6S (not Plus), the screen and all its components looked stretched and out of place, and navigation felt pretty clunky as a result.

 Despite its dated appearance though, the app contained pretty much all of the features you would expect out of a Wi-Fi A/C unit, including temperature controls, scheduling options (so it turns on or off automatically without your input), as well as the choice to set “Favorites” so every member of the house can set their preferred climate with the push of a button.
-Outside of those two features there’s not much more to go off of, but when you consider we’re talking about an air conditioner, the lack in extraneous options makes a bit more sense.
+Outside of those two features, there’s not much more to go off of, but when you consider we’re talking about an air conditioner, the lack of extraneous options makes a bit more sense.

 But all that performance comes at a price: this is one noisy air conditioner.
 Even with two tower speakers blaring at high volume in our living room/home theater, it was still hard to make out what characters were saying on screen because of the massive output of the LG LP1415WXRSM’s motor.
 Using a decibel meter from five feet, we tested a nearly 30dB jump from our baseline read of 35dB in the room, up to 65dB total.
-This was with the highest fan speed setting on, but in order to cool a large room during the hottest days, nothing else will really suffice.
+This was with the highest fan speed setting on, but to cool a large room during the hottest days, nothing else will really suffice.

-At $544.99, the LG LP1415WXRSM doesn’t cost much more than than other comparable 14,000 BTU air conditioners in its class, all while including a feature that some people would end up paying triple for when they install a new Nest thermostat.
+At $544.99, the LG LP1415WXRSM doesn’t cost much more than other comparable 14,000 BTU air conditioners in its class, all while including a feature that some people would end up paying triple for when they install a new Nest thermostat.
 The Wi-Fi connectivity worked exactly as advertised, and was a nice feature to have when we were out and about but still wanted the house to be bearable by the time we returned.